CodeByColin/LiftTrack/README.md

 - **Responsive Design**: Compatible with various devices and screen sizes.

 ## Dependencies
-- React.js for the frontend.
+- Javascript/Jquery for the frontend.
 - Express.js for the backend server.
 - PostgreSQL for the database.
 - bcrypt for hashing passwords.
 - CORS for handling cross-origin requests.
 - Additional frontend and backend dependencies.

-## Configuration
-Before running the app, configure the environment variables:
-1. Create a `.env` file in the project root.
-2. Set the database URL and other necessary environment variables.

 ## Documentation
 The project is documented throughout the codebase with comments and docstrings.
 Each component, function, and server route is clearly described for easy understanding and maintenance.